Melchy/Ridge/readme.md

 ## Wiki

-Full documentation can be found in [wiki](TODO).
+Full documentation can be found [in wiki](TODO).

-## Features to be implemented if there is demand
+## Features which are currently not supported

 > Note that you can always fall back to `WebApplicationFactory` when you need to test something that is not supported by
 > ridge.

-* Minimal API support
+* Minimal API
 * Custom request types.
-JSON is only request type currently supported.
+JSON is the only request type currently supported.
 * Single action parameter transformations (add parameter to single action or transform parameter in single action)
 * `[FromForm]` attributes
-* Actions returning custom implementations of `IActionResult`.
+* Actions returning custom implementation of `IActionResult`.

 ### Default request mapping improvements

 Ridge supports wide range of parameter mappings but there are some special cases which are currently not supported by default.
-Known unsupported mappings are listed below:
+Known unsupported mappings are following:

 * `[FromQuery]` with array of complex arguments
 * Complex types with `[FromXXX]` attributes on properties